hackboxguy/disp-uniformity-heatmap/README.md

-# disp-uniformity-heatmap
-Python script to digitally analyze the uneven brightness zones of a local dimming display

 # Display Uniformity Calibration for Local Dimming Displays

 This script is designed to calibrate the uneven uniformity zones of the displays featuring local dimming.
 During the manufacturing process, the script serves as an automated calibration tool that measures the uniformity of the display under test (DUT) while showing a full white pattern at maximum brightness in a dark environment.